jpcartailler/core-informatics-utilities/README.md

 # Core Informatics Utilities

 ## Freezer configuration
-A utility for generating configuration data in the form of CSV files is available as a Python (2.7+) script:
+A utility for generating configuration data in the form of Excel files is available as a Python (2.7+) script:

 `freezer-configuration-generator.py`